-A. There shall be a Motor Fuels Underground Storage Tank Trust Fund Advisory Board, hereinafter referred to as the "board," to advise the secretary with regard to implementation of the Tank Trust Fund including investment of the trust, issuance of loans, changing of the trust ceiling if after a reasonable time this would be deemed appropriate and with regard to the minimum level of funding.
-The board shall annually review the "Louisiana Motor Fuels Underground Storage Tank Trust Fund Cost Control Guidance Document" and may make recommendations for changes.
-Prior to the promulgation of any proposed underground storage tank regulations, the department shall provide proposed changes to the board for review.
+- A. There shall be a Motor Fuels Underground Storage Tank Trust Fund Advisory Board, hereinafter referred to as the "board", to advise the secretary with regard to implementation of the Tank Trust Fund including investment of the trust, changing of the trust ceiling if after a reasonable time this would be deemed appropriate and with regard to the minimum level of funding.
 The board shall also determine the role of the Tank Trust Fund in establishing financial responsibility as required by federal or state law, except that such requirement shall not exceed those established by the U.S. Environmental Protection Agency.
 The board shall additionally examine claims made and loss experience, make recommendations to the secretary regarding minimum levels of financial responsibility for underground storage tank owners, and the necessity for and contents of rules and regulations issued under the Environmental Quality Act in similar matters.
 The board may recommend standards for the qualification of response action contractors as defined herein.
 The board may recommend at any time that response action contractors be added to or deleted from the list.
-The board shall also have the authority to review applications for disbursements from the Tank Trust Fund.

-- B. The board shall consist of the secretary of the Department of Environmental Quality or his designee and seven members, as follows: - (1) Four members appointed by the president of the Louisiana Oil Marketers and Convenience Store Association. - (2) One member appointed by the Mid-Continent Oil and Gas Association. - (3) Two members appointed by the secretary who represent the response action contractor community.
+The board shall also have the authority to review applications for disbursements from the Tank Trust Fund. - B. The board shall consist of the secretary of the Department of Environmental Quality or his designee and five members, as follows: - (1) Two members appointed by the president of the Louisiana Oil Marketers Association. - (2) One member appointed by the Mid-Continent Oil and Gas Association. - (3) Two members appointed by the secretary who represent the response action contractor community. - C. The board shall meet at least three times each year and each member shall have one vote concerning any matter coming before the board.
+The board shall elect its own chairman.
+The secretary shall provide notice of regularly held board meetings thirty days prior to the meeting.
+The board may meet at any other time upon twenty-four hour notice from the secretary, his designee, or any two of the board's members.